 Roberds Lake Community

-In 2020 our picnic will be held on Sunday, September 13th starting at 5pm at Roberds Lake Resort.
-Stop by to get your Free Can Hugger!!
+In 2021 our picnic will be held on Sunday, September 12th at Roberds Lake Resort.
 Grills and beverages are provided by the Roberds Lake Resort.
 Please bring a dish to share and your own meat to grill.
 This is a great way to enjoy a late summer evening by the Lake and visit with neighbors.

 Social Hour will begin at 5pm and Dinner at 6pm.